What Do Helen Keller and Alexander the Great Have in Common?

 In another study, over 90% of employees with mentors find happiness in their work.
 However, that percentage drops by almost 50% among those who had no kind of guidance from an expert or an experienced person in the organization.

-Mentoring provides not only these people the confidence but also reduces the imposter feeling by getting recognition from a higher person.
+Mentoring provides not only these people the confidence but also reduces the impostor feeling by getting recognition from a higher person.

 It’s not only the mentees who reap the rewards.
 So too are the mentors and even the organization.